 Originally published on Battle of Ideas.

-Martyn Perks digital business consultant and writer; co-author, Big Potatoes: the London manifesto for innovation
+Martyn Perks director, Thinking Apart; co-author Big Potatoes: the London manifesto for innovation